consult-tech-lab/careflow-connect/README.md

 ## CareFlow Connect: Clinical Workflow and Team Coordination Optimization

 **Overview**
-CareFlow Connect is a responsive clinical web app built for care teams that need a clear, simple way to manage patient assignments and team coordination across desktop, tablet, and mobile devices.
+CareFlow Connect is a responsive clinical app built for care teams that need a clear, simple way to manage patient assignments and team coordination across desktop, tablet, and mobile devices.

 **Purpose**
 It helps RN case managers, social workers, team leads, and administrators see who owns each patient, what needs attention, and when a patient is reassigned.